-Generally, an individual is covered by ILHIGA if the insurer was a member ILHIGA and the individual lives in Indiana at the time the insurer is ordered into liquidation with a finding of insolvency.
-The coverage limits below apply only for companies placed in rehabilitation or liquidation on or after January 1, 2013.
+Generally, an individual is covered by ILHIGA if the insurer was a member of ILHIGA and the individual lives in Indiana at the time the insurer is ordered into liquidation with a finding of insolvency.
+The coverage limits below apply only for companies placed in rehabilitation or liquidation on or after July 1, 2018.
+The benefits that ILHIGA is obligated to cover are not to exceed the lessor of (a) the contractual obligations for which the member insurer is liable or would have been liable if the member insurer were not an insolvent insurer, or (b) the limits indicated below:

-- \$300,000 in death benefits - \$100,000 in cash surrender or withdrawal values
+- \ \$300,000 in death benefits - \ \$100,000 in net cash surrender or net cash withdrawal values

-- \$500,000 in basic hospital, medical and surgical or major medical insurance benefits - \$300,000 in disability and long term care insurance - \$100,000 in other types of health insurance
+- \ \$500,000 for health plan benefits (see definition below) - \ \$300,000 in disability income and long-term care insurance benefits - \ \$100,000 in other types of health insurance benefits

-- \$250,000 in present value of annuity benefits (including cash surrender or withdrawal values) - \$5,000,000 for covered unallocated annuities
+\ \$250,000 in present value of annuity benefits (including net cash surrender and net cash withdrawal values)

 The maximum amount of protection for each individual, regardless of the number of policies or contracts, is \$300,000.
-Special rules may apply with regard to basic hospital, medical and surgical or major medical insurance benefits.
+Special rules may apply with regard to health benefit plans and covered unallocated annuities.